Sadhaka & Badhaka Tattvas in Hatha Yoga

 Why it does not help if not understood well?

-It means here a choice of being mindful, spending time with your seniors who can help you to progress, spending time on self-study in a peaceful atmosphere, be under the guidance of a competent teacher or professor, go out in society to attend socio-religion programs and learn, contemplate logically,
+Public abandonment does not mean here to lock your-self in a room by force, avoiding family members, friends and circumstances of stress/ depression, shamefulness, and so on.
+It means here a choice of being mindful, spending time with your seniors who can help you to progress, spending time on self-study in a peaceful atmosphere, be under the guidance of a competent teacher or professor, go out in society to attend socio-religion programs and learn, contemplate logically, never think that you are superior/ different than others, do not be judgmental so quick, and so on.
+It has been believed that if you follow Sadhak Tattva by heart, trust yourself, it will make your yogic journey more swift and fruitful.

-check article on The lifestyle causes impediments in Yoga
+Check article on The lifestyle causes impediments in Yoga